+Additive theory begins with black.
+All six combined create white, as all the colors in light are present and absorbed.
 Primaries of red, green, blue (RGB) create secondaries of yellow, cyan, magenta.

-All six combined create white, as all the colors in light are present and absorbed.
-In order to see a red apple all other wavelengths of light are absorbed into the apple, reflecting only the red waves, allowing us to see it as red.
+In order to see a red apple all other wavelengths are absorbed, reflecting only the red waves, allowing us to see it as red.
 Subtractive Color Theory (DIGITAL/PRINT)